 One particular friend and I had issues under the surface for quite some time, and we were passive aggressively handling it.
 The tension was there, and we were growing distant.

 As I wrote on the blog, I felt that she constantly put me down, disrespected me, insulted me and made snide comments at my expense.
 She was too close with my boyfriend at the time and would discuss me with him, which I repeatedly asked her not to do.
-Her response was “well tell your boyfriend to stop texting me, he’s my friend too.”
-She was complex because it was okay for her to have a separate friendship with my boyfriend, but I was not allowed to be friends with hers.

 In any event, I wrote about her on the blog and received a nasty text the very next morning.